-Non-OEM coolants can also be more effective -- especially if you live in areas where the temperature doesn't go below zero.
-You can cut back on the antifreeze or run coolants like Evans Waterless or Water Wetter.
-These coolants don't expand like regular coolants and can help keep things a few degrees cooler -- you just have to make sure to follow the directions properly.
+Firstly, it's important to note that non-OEM coolants can be more effective, especially if you live in areas where the temperature doesn't go below zero.
+By cutting back on antifreeze or using coolants like Evans Waterless or Water Wetter, you can keep your Crew a few degrees cooler.
+These coolants don't expand like regular coolants, but be sure to follow the instructions properly.

-One problem with the Crew cooling system is the temp sensor going out or showing a wild range of readings.
-A few things can cause this, but a common reason is a belt.
+One common issue that arises with the Crew cooling system is the temperature sensor going out or showing a wild range of readings.
+A worn-out belt could be the culprit in this case.
 If your belt is getting worn, it will put your machine into limp mode, but you should be able to shut the key off then restart and be good again.
-What happens is when the belt gets worn too much, the engine will turn faster than it should.
-The ECM has a set of parameters programmed in it for engine rpm versus mph, so once your engine turns more rpm then it should at a set mph, the ECM will put the engine in limp mode to keep from causing engine damage.
-Turn the key off and it will reset until you pass those set parameters again.
+When the engine turns faster than it should due to a worn belt, the ECM puts the engine in limp mode to prevent damage.
+Turning the key off and restarting will reset it until you pass those set parameters again.

-In addition to keeping the internals of your Crew cool, you may also want to keep yourself and your fellow passengers cool in the cab.
-Some Polaris Ranger Crews -- like the Northstar Edition -- come stock with air conditioning units, but other models can be retrofitted with one as well.
-All you need is the dash kit that replaces the center cup holders, screen, and wiring kit.
-Some riders have expressed mild concerns about the condenser being mounted in the front instead of under the driver's side seat like it was in older models, but the best place to mount the condenser is, in fact, the front -- the more air flow the better.
-The only thing you need to make sure to do -- especially if you ride in a lot of mud -- is to keep the condenser and other exposed components clean.
-The more mud the higher the head pressure in the AC system.
+In addition to keeping your Crew's internals cool, you may also want to keep yourself and your fellow passengers cool in the cab.
+Some Polaris Ranger Crews come stock with air conditioning units, like the Northstar Edition, but if you have an older model, you can retrofit it with one.
+You need a dash kit that replaces the center cup holders, screen, and wiring kit.
+While some riders have expressed mild concerns about the condenser being mounted in the front instead of under the driver's side seat like it was in older models, the best place to mount the condenser is actually the front, with more air flow.
+However, if you ride in a lot of mud, be sure to keep the condenser and other exposed components clean.
+The more mud, the higher the head pressure in the AC system.